Want to know more about fostering?

 Fostering is providing a safe, stable and nurturing family home to a child who is unable to live with their own birth family.

-There are many varied reasons why children are unable to be cared for by their birth families and may be placed into foster care by their Local Authorities.
+There are varied reasons why children are unable to be cared for by their birth families and be placed into foster care by their Local Authorities.